kdave/btrfs-progs/Documentation/Deduplication.rst

 --------------------------

-Files that are subject do deduplication must have the same status regarding COW, ie. both regular COW files with checksums, or both NOCOW, or files that are COW but don't have checksums (NODATASUM attribute is set).
+Files that are subject do deduplication must have the same status regarding COW, i.e. both regular COW files with checksums, or both NOCOW, or files that are COW but don't have checksums (NODATASUM attribute is set).

 If the deduplication is in progress on any file in the filesystem, the *send*